921abdullah/Arduino-Basics/README.md

 # Arduino-Basics
-This repo contains source code of beginner Arduino concepts as well as projects.
+This repo contains source code of beginner Arduino concepts, sensors as well as projects.